1910 Alabama Crimson Tide football team: Before the season

 In March 1910, J. W. H. Pollard announced his resignation as head football coach and athletic director, and took the same positions at Washington and Lee University.
 After several months of searching for a replacement, in August the University's Committee on Athletics hired Guy Lowman from the University of Missouri to serve as both head football coach and athletic director.
 With his hiring, many expected him to successfully guide the football team through what was viewed as its toughest schedule in school history.

 The team reported for its first practice on September 10, and at that time six players returned with at least one season of experience with he Crimson and White.
 At the start of practice, coach Lowman identified as the teams weakest positions being the linemen and backs.

 Game summaries

-Birmingham College
+Birmingham

 Alabama opened the season with this 25–0 victory over Birmingham College (now Birmingham–Southern College) at Tuscaloosa.
 After a scoreless first quarter where Birmingham unsuccessfully tries several trick plays, Alabama scored 22 second quarter points.
 After a safety, the Crimsons scored their first touchdown of the season on an Adrian Van de Graaff run to take a 7–0 lead.
 After a Lambert touchdown run, Van de Graaff scored his second touchdown of the game, and after a 20-yard Farley Moody field goal Alabama led 22–0 at halftime.
 A second half Moody field goal made the final score 25–0.
-The victory brought Alabama's all-time record against Birmingham College to 1–0.